Start procedures & divisions

 Change of start wave

-For changing to a different starting wave, a request must be submitted with the online form, after registration and receival of the entry fee.
+For changing to a different starting wave, a request must be submitted with the wave change form, after registration and receival of the entry fee.
 The allocation is made by the organizer and participants will be informed accordingly.

 When requesting a starting wave change after the starting bib has been allocated, a processing fee of CHF 40.00 will be charged.
 The first starting bib allocation will take place at the beginning of January and then continuously thereafter.